-The NMR Facility at the West Virginia University is located in the Department of Chemistry and available for students, staff, post-doctoral fellows, faculty and all community at West Virginia University.
+The Nuclear Magnetic Resonance (NMR) Facility of the Department of Chemistry is available for students, staff, post-doctoral fellows, faculty and all community at West Virginia University.

-The NMR Facility includes three superconducting NMR spectrometers: one 600 MHz INOVAUnity (Varian), one 400 MHz DD2 Agilent, and one 400 MHz JEOL (JNM-ECZ400S).
+The NMR facility includes three superconducting NMR spectrometers: one 600 MHz INOVAUnity (Varian), one 400 MHz DD2 Agilent, and one 400 MHz JEOL (JNM-ECZ400S).

-The 400 MHz Agilent and 400 MHz JEOL NMR instruments were installed in 2012 and 2016, respectively (Clark Hall, room 422) and dedicated to provide modern FT NMR access for undergraduate teaching.
+The 400 MHz Agilent and 400 MHz JEOL NMR instruments were installed in 2012 and 2016, respectively (Clark Hall, room 422) and dedicated to provide modern Fourier Transform (FT) NMR access for undergraduate teaching and to support research.

-All researchers using any NMRs are charged for the use of the NMR instruments.
-The account holder will be informed about the charged fee once per year.
+All researchers using any NMR instruments are charged based on established WVU Chemistry NMR Usage Fee policy.
+The account holder will be informed about the charged fee once a month.
 This money will be used to cover all costs of operation including cryogens (liquid helium and nitrogen), software, and other incidental repairs.

 Reservation of NMR time is done online, using the Faces Scheduling System software.
-Accessing the NMR requires prior training and a personalized user account.
-Directly contact the Director of the NMR facility for a training appointment.
+Accessing the NMR instruments require prior training and having a personalized user account by the NMR Facility staff.